The adventure-seeker's guide to jaw dropping day-trips outside Las Vegas

 “Where to get away on your getaway to Las Vegas.”

 30 minutes from the strip lies a small town full of big adventure where small-town charm is mixed with modern amenities like micro-breweries, trendy coffee houses, delicious restaurants and unique antique shops for an unforgettable experience.
 In the video below, VEGAS ON takes you on a tour of Boulder City, which sprung up in the 1930s as a community for the builders of the Boulder Dam (now the Hoover Dam).
+Venture down the Colorado River with Hoover Dam Rafting Adventures for an awe-inspiring day trip.
 Check out the Boulder City Co.
 Store and the Boulder Dam Brewing Co., a microbrewery with in-house craft beers.
 And don’t forget to grab a hearty meal at the Cornish Pasty Co., you won’t regret it!

 Red Rock Canyon